 Gaining access to or decrypting a file that is using encryption, without having the key.
-There are several types of attacks, some of which are also defined in this list.
+There are several types of attacks, some of which are also defined in the glossary.

 A convention for showing a measure of complexity, describing how the cost of an algorithm increases with the size of the input.